As an Amazon Associate, I earn from qualifying purchases.

 Reduce the mixer to low and add the powdered sugar 1/4 cup at a time (related: how to make powdered sugar).
 Pro tip: taste as you go because not everyone likes their frosting the same level of sweetness.
 Make this frosting YOURS.

-Add in the vanilla (related: how to make vanilla extract), almond extract and orange juice, and slowly increase the mixer speed to medium-high until well combined.
-Pro tip: if you want a spreadable frosting instead of pourable, skip the orange juice.
+Add in the vanilla, almond extract, and orange juice, and slowly increase the mixer speed to medium-high until well combined.
+Pro tip: if you want a spreadable frosting instead of a pourable icing, skip the orange juice.
 If you still want an orange flavor (you do!), add in 1 tbsp of orange zest with the vanilla.

 a hand pouring icing over a pan of cinnamon rolls.